SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: Our Datasets

 \section{Our Datasets}

-Our work builds upon publicly available data collections associated with remotely-sensed soil moisture information, topographic characteristics derived from quantitative land surface analysis, and eco-regionalization of the United States.
-These diverse datasets are cornerstones of SOMOSPIE: (a) moisture records, (b) a digital surface model, and (c) boundaries for ecoregions.
+Our work builds upon publicly available data collections associated with remotely-sensed soil moisture information, topographic characteristics derived from quantitative land surface analysis, and eco-regionalization of North America.
+These diverse datasets are cornerstones of SOMOSPIE: (a) moisture records, (b) a digital surface model (DSM), and (c) boundaries for ecoregions.
 Table~\ref{tab-data} reports the data resolutions and sources.

 Satellite-derived soil moisture data were downloaded from the ESA-CCI soil moisture initiative \cite{Dorigo2011, Wagner2012, Liu2011, Liu2012}.
 The ESA-CCI soil moisture data are collected in a raster format and have an original spatial resolution of $0.25 \times 0.25$ lat-lon degrees (about $27 \times 27$ km).
 Fig.~\ref{fig-sat} portrays a satellite collecting raster data.
 Each pixel in the raster file corresponds to a square of land and contains the satellite-derived soil moisture value for that land surface.
 The value is a ratio (between 0 and 1), the number of m\textsuperscript{3} of water per m\textsuperscript{3} of surface soil, where 0 indicates dry soil and 1 indicates water-saturated soil.
 This dataset is representative for the first 0 to 5 cm of soil surface \cite{Hirschi2014}.
 The original temporal scale of the ESA-CCI is daily, but for this study we move from daily to monthly time steps by averaging all daily values in a given pixel across an entire month.